durham-qlm/durham-qlm.github.io/members/current/guttridge.md

 ## Research Vision

 In my group, we aim to exploit advanced quantum engineering techniques to explore new frontiers in fundamental science and quantum technology.
 Our approach combines two distinct atomic species in dual-species optical tweezer arrays.
-By assigning specialised roles to each species—such as data qubits, ancillas, or sensors—we can realise simplified yet scalable architectures for quantum computing, sensing, and simulation.This strategy allows us to achieve precise control of delicate quantum states while maintaining the flexibility needed to tackle the next generation of challenges in quantum science.
+By assigning specialised roles to each species—such as data qubits, ancillas, or sensors—we can realise simplified yet scalable architectures for quantum computing, sensing, and simulation.
+This strategy allows us to achieve precise control of delicate quantum states while maintaining the flexibility needed to tackle the next generation of challenges in quantum science.

 ---